 Yes.
-Please see the Watermaster biennial State of the Basin Report sections entitled General Hydrologic Conditions and Water Quality that characterizes groundwater conditions in the Chino Basin and the annual Chino Basin Maximum Benefit Annual Report section 3 entitled Maximum-Benefit Monitoring Program: Data Collected in 2014 and Section 4 entitled The Influence of Rising Groundwater on the Santa Ana River that characterizes surface and ground water resource conditions in the Basin.^{7,8} The former report will be updated later this year.
-The latter is being updated and will be available in May 2016.
+Please see the comprehensive Watermaster Biennial State of the Basin Report sections entitled General Hydrologic Conditions and Water Quality.
+These sections characterize in great detail the groundwater conditions in the Chino Basin.
+See also the Chino Basin Maximum Benefit Annual Report Section 3 entitled Maximum-Benefit Monitoring Program: Data Collected in 2014 and Section 4 entitled The Influence of Rising Groundwater on the Santa Ana River that characterizes surface and ground water resource conditions in the Basin.^{7, 8} The former report was updated in spring of 2016.
+The 2015 IRP Phase 1 report, chapter 3 also includes a description of the groundwater resources specific to the IEUA service area.